kubeflow/website/content/en/docs/distributions/aws/customizing-aws/rds.md

 +++
-title = "Get started with Amazon RDS" description = "Using Amazon RDS with MySQL for Kubeflow on AWS" weight = 30
+title = "Using Amazon RDS with MySQL" description = "Using Amazon RDS with MySQL for Kubeflow on AWS" weight = 30
 +++